arthurmco/shissue/README.md

  Options:
  [-U|--username] <<username>>
-	specify the username used in your github account [-P|--password] <<password>>
+	specify the username used in your repo account [-P|--password] <<password>>
-	specify the password used in your github account
+	specify the password used in your repo account --allow-untrusted-certs
+	Allow connecting to certificates not trusted by the system

 ```